am3228/CS634-Programming-Assignment-1/README.md

 # CS 643 Programming Assignment 1

 You have to build an image recognition pipeline in AWS, using two EC2 instances, S3, SQS, and Rekognition.
 The assignment must be done in Java on Amazon Linux VMs.
-For the rest of the description, you should refer to the figure below:

-fig1.jpg

 ## Setting up your AWS